Seattle and King County transitional housing and homeless shelters.

 Some of the leading non-profits, charities, and government organizations are listed below.
 The transitional and low income housing units will often have waiting lists and limited capacities.
 However you can always ask for referrals as well.
 Those who are able to enroll will also benefit from case management, meals, and other self-sufficiency type resources.
+Those services can be offered at homeless shelters in the Seattle area.

 If you are behind on your rent, homeless, or facing eviction in King County, look into some or all of these housing programs.
 They can provide you the time to get back on your feet and offer short term shelter while you do that.
+Or find other homeless prevention programs in King County.

 Acres of Diamonds